cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-content-app/subscribe-to-profile.md

 ---
 id: subscribe-to-profile
-title: Subscribe to profile
+title: Subscribe to Profile
 slug: /how-to/build-content-app/subscribe-to-profile
-sidebar_label: Subscribe to profile
+sidebar_label: Subscribe to Profile
 sidebar_position: 4
-description: How to Build Content app - Subscribe to profile
+description: How to Build Content app - Subscribe to Profile
 ---

-When a user subscribes to a profile, a non-fungible token (NFT) is being minted and transferred to the user's wallet.
+In this section you'll learn how to implement the subscribe functionality.
+Under the hood, when the user subscribes to a profile, a non-fungible token (NFT) is minted and automatically transferred to the user's wallet.
 To make this a reality, you will implement the same steps described in the [Subscribe](/guides/mutation/subscribe) section.

 ## GraphQL mutations